 Stacia Misner Varga is a consultant, instructor, author, mentor, BI Partner for SQLSkills, and principal of Data Inspirations specializing in Microsoft business intelligence technologies for over 10 years.
 She is a frequent speaker at the PASS Summit, IT/Dev Connections

 conferences, and various SQL Saturday and Microsoft-related events

-Course Overview Hi, everyone.
-My name is Stash a Varga and welcome to my course, securing es es es es models.
+Course Overview [Autogenerated] Hi, everyone.
+My name is SSHD Azure Varga, and welcome to my course.
+Securing SSH is models.
 I'm a consultant and author at Data Inspirations.
-We build multi dimensional and tabular models so that people can interact with those models.
+We built multi dimensional and tabular models so that people can interact with those models.
 But we want to make sure that people can only do and see what they're supposed to be able to do and see.
-In this course, we're going to go through all the options that you have for implementing security and analysis Service is some of the major topics that we're going to cover include the role based security architecture of analysis.
-Service is the types of permissions that you can assign which objects within the models can be secured, problems to avoid when implementing multiple roles and an optional table driven approach to managing security definitions.
-By the end of this course, you'll know how to properly create and implement a plan for securing Analysis Service's models.
+In this course, we're going to go through all the options that you have for implementing security and analysis services.
+Some of the major topics that we're going to cover include the role based security architectures of analysis services, the types of permissions that you can assign which objects within the models could be secured, problems to avoid when implementing multiple roles.
+And an optional table driven approach to managing security definitions.
+By the end of this course, you'll know how to properly create and implement a plan for securing analysis services models.
 Before beginning this course, you should already know how to create windows, Loggins and groups.
-You should be familiar with the development and deployment tasks for the type of analysis service's model that you want to secure either mostly dimensional or tabular, and you should have a general familiarity with their expression languages and D X or tax, respectively.
-I hope you'll join me on this journey to learn how to properly implement security with the securing es es es es models course at Pluralsight.
+You should be familiar with the development and deployment tasks for the type of analysis services model that you want to secure either multidimensional or tabular, and you should have a general familiarity with their expression languages MDX or Dax, respectively.
+I hope you'll join me on this journey to learn how to properly implement security with the securing SSH s Models course at Pluralsight.